"A million questions started flooding our minds." - Logan's CDH Story

 Fast-forward to 38 weeks, 4 days and Logan Jackson was born on February 23 2016 at 4:04 pm weighing 6 lbs.
 13 oz.
 Logan was a much sicker baby than we had originally thought.
 Logan had his stomach, bowel, spleen, intestines, and 20% of his liver in his chest, crowding his lungs and shifting his heart.
 His blood gasses were very bad and Logan scored a 2 on the Apgar scale.

 Logan had his repair surgery at 16 hours old and was placed on ECMO not even 4 hours after that.
+During surgery it was discovered that Logan only had 15% total lung volume!
 Unfortunately, Logan gave Dr. Kays and his nurses quite a few challenges during his time at Johns Hopkins All Children’s Hospital.
 In his 81 day hospital stay Logan spent 21 days on ECMO (VV because his veins were too small to get him on VA originally and then VA when VV was no longer helping him), had a chest tube placed, had to be weaned off of ECMO in an emergency at 2 am, had 56 blood transfusions, was intubated for 37 days, had a Nissen fundoplication, and G-tube inserted.